Adoration 4 Adventure’s recommendations for a chocolate spa and museum in Granada, Nicaragua.

 Location: Calle Atravesada (corner of Calle El Arsenal), Granada, Nicaragua

-Adoration 4 Adventure were complimentary guests of Hotel Mansion de Chocolate, however our opinions are our own and will always remain unbiased in order to provide the best recommendations to our readers.
+I was a complimentary guest of Hotel Mansion de Chocolate, however, my opinion is my own and will always remain unbiased in order to provide the best recommendations to my readers.

 Pin it for the next adventure!